gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 **Step 4: Edit custom script to set uboot env variables**

-To let your camera connect to Wi-Fi, uboot env variables for Wi-Fi SSID, password and driver must be set.
+**ℹ️ Note:** To let your camera connect to Wi-Fi, uboot env variables for Wi-Fi SSID, password and driver must be set.
 This can be done with help from `setup_openipc_env.sh` script.

 Edit `setup_openipc_env.sh` under the `wz_flash-helper/scripts/` directory with your Wi-Fi name(SSID) and password.
 Optionally with camera MAC address and Timezone.